 The complaints team review all complaints logged and will communicate with customers if, in the first instance, their complaint can be dealt with outside of the complaints procedure without delay and can be logged as a service request.
-In these cases, the complaint logged will be cancelled and the customer informed.
+In these cases, the complaint logged will be cancelled with the agreement of the customer.